Pope10830/Pope10830.github.io/index.md

 ## Skills

-> Good Leader                    -  I've demonstrated strong leadership skills as lead programmer in my university team project.
+> Good Leader                    -  I've demonstrated strong leadership skills to help the team continue to maintain a good velocity through a major handover period.

-> Excellent Interpersonal Skills -  I take part in a lot of team sports which has taught me how to work effectively within a team and has expanded my communication skills.
+> Excellent Interpersonal Skills -  I show excellent interpersonal skills in my role as team lead to communicate effectively with stakeholders and the rest of the development team.

 > Determination                  -  I demonstrated resilience when completing the Edinburgh Marathon in May 2019.

-> Problem Solving                -  I am very good at creating efficient solutions to logical problems which has aided project work both in and out of University.
+> Problem Solving                -  I am very good at creating efficient solutions to logical problems which has aided project work both in University, personally and at work.

 > Level-Headed                   -  I work well under pressure as proven by my exceptional exam results.